4math2379/Libra-of-the-Ring/README.md

 ![alt text](https://crystal-cdn2.crystalcommerce.com/photos/876446/DwarvenRingofThelorsTribe.jpg)

-As a fan of lord of the Rings , i'm gonna try with move to encoding as many rings as possible as *digital* assets.
+As a fan of lord of the Rings , i'm gonna try with **NOVE** to encoding as many rings as possible as *digital* assets.